 - Amazon Redshift — tables, views, and columns.
 Expensive queries and compute costs for Amazon Redshift assets are currently unavailable due to limitations at source.

 - Databricks — tables, views, and columns.
 Expensive queries and compute costs for Databricks assets are currently unavailable due to limitations of the Databricks APIs.

 - Google BigQuery — tables, views, and columns

 - Microsoft Power BI — reports and dashboards

 There is no separate setup required.
-It is bundled with the Snowflake miner package.
+It is bundled with the Amazon Redshift, Databricks, Google BigQuery, Microsoft Power BI, and Snowflake miner packages.
 As long as the miner is set up, popularity will be calculated.

 Which editions of Snowflake are supported?

 The following Snowflake editions are supported:

 - Business Critical Edition

 Do account-level permissions need to be modified for setup?